 This information can be made available to those interested.
 We would work with the requestor to find the appropriate space for a program idea.

-Pompeii: The Immortal City is made possible by generous support from the Orange County Government through the Arts & Cultural Affairs Program.
+Pompeii: The Immortal City is funded in part by Orange County Government through the Arts & Cultural Affairs Program.